mokmokahr/mokmokahr/README.md

 <p align="center">
 Hi, my name is jbmok.<br>
-I'm studing at Korea Digital Media Highschool<br>
+I'm studing in Korea Digital Media Highschool<br>
 I want to be a full-stack developer<br>
 All colaboration requestions are welcome!<br>
 </p>